powsybl/powsybl.github.io/pages/documentation/developer/tutorials/sensitivity-analysis.md

 layout: default
 ---

-# Write the Java code to perform sensitivity analyses
+# Write the Java code to perform sensitivity analysis
-This tutorial shows you how to write a Java code to perform sensitivity analyses on a network, just on its current state but also on N-1 states by providing a set of contingencies.
+This tutorial shows you how to write a Java code to perform sensitivity analysis on a network, just on its current state but also on N-1 states by providing a set of contingencies.
 You'll see how to configure PowSyBl, through a YML file and overwriting it with a JSON file, how to provide input sensitivity factors, and how to output the sensitivity results to a CSV file.

 * TOC
 {:toc}